Week 2: Some Thoughts about Turandot in the ROH & Jamming on the Turandot Theme

 Venue: Royal Opera House

 No one can argue about this, but the best place to study opera is obviously the opera house.
 So, here I am at the Royal Opera House (ROH) watching Puccini’s Turandot with my friend Benjamin Thorn who received a ticket from me as his birthday present.
 This trip kills two birds in one stone as I am also study the character of Liu for my dissertation project.
 One word can conclude my thoughts on the production, Spectacular.
-Definitely not because our friend, Matthew Brown’s parents are in that production nor biased by my adoration to Puccini’s music, the flourishing staging, the delivery of music and the delicacy of the singing that night is just spot on.
+It is definitely not because of our friend, Matthew Brown’s parents involvement in that production nor biased by my adoration to Puccini’s music.
+The flourishing staging, the delivery of music and the delicacy of the singing that night is just spot on.

 This trip really makes me think.
-It makes me understand that even if I include all the Nillson’s well-know role in the projects, there could be a chance I am still presenting very distinctive roles from different opera rather than alluding my project towards Nillson.
-What we want is not a combination of lines from Turandot, Isolde, Electra and the rest of them, but the way that Nillson performs those roles which makes the prominent figure in the opera cannon.
+It makes me understand that even if I include all the Nilsson’s well-know role in the projects, there could be a chance I am still presenting very distinctive roles from different opera rather than alluding my project towards Nilsson.
+What we want is not a combination of lines from Turandot, Isolde, Electra and the rest of them, but the way that Nilsson performs those roles which makes the prominent figure in the opera cannon.

 Meeting with Genie